 Students at SAA are not allowed to self-carry medications at school (whether prescription or over-the counter, such as Advil), without a medication form on file.
 This is in accordance with Maryland State Law.

 If your child has frequent headaches or other discomforts, please consider having medication at school for him/her.
-Maryland State Law does not allow us to give stock medications to students---we must have a doctor's written order on a Medication Form and the appropriate medication.
+Maryland State Law does not allow for staff to administer stock medications to students---we must have a doctor's written order on a Medication Form and the appropriate medication.
 All medications must be delivered to the Health Room by an adult and in it's original container with the completed form.